+- 1. Documentation of HIV diagnosis

+- AND

-Prescriber attests member has been receiving zidovudine with a dose less than or equal to 4200mg per week
+- 2. Prescriber attests member has been receiving zidovudine with a dose less than or equal to 4200mg per week

-- 2. Hemoglobin (Hgb) level measured within last two (2) weeks which meets ONE of the following [DOCUMENTATION REQUIRED]: - (a) Treatment naïve-Hemoglobin < 10g/dL

-(b) Currently receiving therapy: Hemoglobin < 12 g/dL
+- 3. Documentation hemoglobin (Hgb) level measured within last two (2) weeks meets ONE of the following [DOCUMENTATION REQUIRED]: - (a) Treatment naïve: Hemoglobin < 10g/dL OR - (b) Currently receiving therapy: Hemoglobin < 12 g/dL

-- 3. Prescriber attests or clinical review has found that other causes of anemia [i.e., Iron deficiency, underlying infection, or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding] have been considered, documented and corrected (when possible) AND - 4.
-Baseline endogenous erythropoietin lab shows level is less than or equal to 500mUnits/MI
+4. Prescriber attests or clinical review has found that other causes of anemia [i.e., Iron deficiency, underlying infection, or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding] have been considered, documented and corrected (when possible)

+5. Documentation baseline endogenous erythropoietin lab level is less than or equal to 500mUnits/mL
-E. ANEMIA ASSOCAITED WITH MYELODYSPLASTIC SYNDROME:

-- 1. Laboratory values meets ONE of the following [DOCUMENTATION REQUIRED]: - (a) Hb is ≤ 10 g/dL for initial therapy

-(b) Serum erythropoietin level is ≤ 500 mU/mL for initial therapy

-- (c) Hb is ≤ 12.0 g/dL for members currently receiving Aranesp or epoetin alfa; - 2.
-Prescriber attests or clinical review has found that other causes of anemia [i.e., Iron deficiency, underlying infection or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding] have been considered, documented and corrected (when possible)
+- E. ANEMIA ASSOCIATED WITH MYELODYSPLASTIC SYNDROME: - Documented diagnosis of myelodysplastic syndrome AND - 2.
+Documentation laboratory values meets ONE of the following [DOCUMENTATION REQUIRED]: - (a) Hb is ≤ 10 g/dL for initial therapy OR - (b) Serum erythropoietin level is ≤ 500 mU/mL for initial therapy - (c) Hb is ≤ 12.0 g/dL for members currently receiving Aranesp or epoetin alfa AND - 3.
+Prescriber attests or clinical review has found that other causes of anemia [i.e., Iron deficiency, underlying infection or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding have been considered, documented and corrected (when possible)

-F. ANEMIA OF PREMATURITY
+F. ANEMIA OF PREMATURITY:

-- Documentation member's Gestational age at birth of 28 weeks or less [DOCUMENTATION REQUIRED] - 2.
-Documentation member's Birth weight of 1500 grams or less [DOCUMENTATION REQUIRED]

-3. Prescriber attests to concurrent iron and protein supplementation as required.
+- Documentation of anemia AND - Documentation of member's gestational age at birth of 28 weeks or less [DOCUMENTATION REQUIRED] AND - 3.
+Documentation of member's birth weight of 1500 grams or less [DOCUMENTATION REQUIRED] - 4.
+Prescriber attests to concurrent iron and protein supplementation as required